SecurityHero/ShieldRate/README.md

 #### CAB Vulnerability Remediation Discussion

 **Johnny**: Next up on the list are a couple of vulnerability remediations for the server team.
 First, the removal of insecure protocols, and second, the removal of insecure cipher suites.
-It looks like Josh from the Risk department is working in conjunction with Jimmy from Infrastructure on this.
-Jimmy, do you want to walk us through the technical aspects of the change being implemented?
+It looks like Josh from the Risk department is working in conjunction with Hasan from Infrastructure on this.
+Hasan, do you want to walk us through the technical aspects of the change being implemented?

-**Jimmy**: Normally, I would, but do you mind giving this one to Josh?
+**Hasan**: Normally, I would, but do you mind giving this one to Josh?
 He actually built the solution for us.
 We’re still getting used to the process.

 **Josh**: Sure, I can explain.
 Insecure cipher suites and protocols mean that the system is capable of negotiating and using outdated algorithms or protocols that have been deprecated.
 For example, if a server only supports these insecure protocols, a system could connect using them, which poses a security risk.